Why Does Italy Take the Month of August Off?

 One of the great joys of traveling through Italy is discovering firsthand that it is, indeed, a dream destination.— Debra Levinson

 So, exactly when and how did this tradition start?
 Surprisingly, it goes all the way back to the days of Caesar Augustus in 27 BC.
-Legend has it that he wanted to combine a number of festivals into the month of August so he could give laborers an extended time off to rest and recover.
+Legend has it that he wanted to combine several festivals into the month of August so he could give laborers an extended time off to rest and recover.
 The concept continued during the Christian period after the Roman Empire with the Church declaring August 15th as the date of the Assumption of the Blessed Virgin Mary into heaven - known in Italy as the Ferragosto.
 As it was also the hottest time of the year, people would take a few days prior to and after for a getaway.
 Today, August 15th is still a national holiday in Italy and many establishments do close on this day.

 Tips for Visiting Italy in August